 And this is where the NAACP’s position crosses the line from misguided to unconscionable.
 The organization is not simply defending a policy position.
 It is defending a system that is functionally destroying Black children’s futures.
 It is doing so against the expressed wishes of Black parents.
 And it is offering no alternative that produces measurably different results.

-The NAACP’s answer to charter schools is always “fix the public schools.”
-But the public schools in Baltimore, Detroit, and Cleveland have been receiving that promise for fifty years, and the proficiency rates have not moved.
-At some point, “fix the public schools” stops being a policy position and starts being a hostage negotiation, with Black children as the hostages.
+The NAACP's answer to charter schools is always "fix the public schools."
+But the public schools in Baltimore, Detroit, and Cleveland have been receiving that promise for fifty years.
+The proficiency rates have not moved.
+At some point, "fix the public schools" stops being a policy position and starts being a hostage negotiation, with Black children as the hostages.

 Follow the Money

-The answer is not complicated, and it is documented in campaign finance records, organizational filings, and the political architecture of American education.
+The answer is not complicated.
+It is documented in campaign finance records, organizational filings, and the political architecture of American education.

 The National Education Association (NEA) and the American Federation of Teachers (AFT) are the two largest teachers’ unions in the United States, with a combined membership of approximately 4.7 million and combined political spending that regularly places them among the top ten donors in American politics (OpenSecrets.org, 2025).